FairOD: Fairness-aware Outlier Detection: Conclusions

-We illustrate the effectiveness of \method on two synthetic datasets, namely \synthone and \synthtwo~(as illustrated in Fig.~\ref{fig:synth}).
-These datasets present scenarios that mimic real-world settings, where we may have features which are uncorrelated with respect to outcome labels but partially correlated with $\pv$, or features which are correlated both to outcome labels and $\pv$.
+We illustrate the efficacy of \method on two synthetic datasets, \synthone and \synthtwo.
+These datasets present scenarios that mimic real-world settings, where we may have features that are uncorrelated with the outcome labels but partially correlated with the $\pv$~(see Fig.~\ref{fig:synth}a), or features which are correlated both to outcome labels and $\pv$~(see Fig.~\ref{fig:synth}b).

-\begin{itemize}[leftmargin=*] \item \synthone: In \synthone, we simulate a 2-dimensional dataset comprised of samples $X = [x_1, x_2]$ where $x_1$ is correlated with the protected variable $\pv$, but does not offer any predictive value with respect to ground-truth outlier labels $\mathcal{\lbl}$, while $x_2$ is correlated with these labels $\mathcal{\lbl}$ (see Fig.~\ref{fig:synth}a).
-We draw 2400 samples, of which $PV = a$ (majority) for 2000 points, and $PV = b$ (minority) for 400 points.
-120 (5\%) of these points are outliers. $x_1$ differs in terms of shifted means, but equal variances, for both majority and minority groups. $x_2$ is distributed similarly for both majority and minority groups, drawn from a normal distribution for outliers, and an exponential for inliers.
-The detailed generative process for the data is below (left), and Fig. \ref{fig:synth}a shows a visual.

-\item \synthtwo: In \synthtwo, we again simulate a 2-dimensional dataset comprised of samples $X = [x_1, x_2]$ where $x_1, x_2$ are partially correlated with both the protected variable $\pv$ as well as ground-truth outlier labels $\mathcal{\lbl}$~(see Fig.~\ref{fig:synth}b).
-We draw 2400 samples, of which $PV = a$ (majority) for 2000 points, and $PV = b$ (minority) for 400 points.
-120 (5\%) of these points are outliers.
-For inliers, both $x_1, x_2$ are normally distributed, and differ across majority and minority groups only in terms of shifted means, but equal variances.
-Outliers are drawn from a product distribution of an exponential and linearly transformed Bernoulli distribution (product taken for symmetry).
-The detailed generative process for the data is below (right), and Fig. \ref{fig:synth}b shows a visual. \end{itemize}